HolyBlackCat/cpp-tutorials/debugging_in_terminal.md

 Most debuggers (except for the Visual Studio one, from what I know) can be used in a terminal.
 There are ways to use them with UI as well, but we'll be covering that later.

-Most of the time you won't be debugging in a terminal.
-The goal of this chapter is to give a minimal experience of doing so, before teaching more convenient methods.
+Most of the time you won't be debugging in a terminal (though sometimes this is the only option).
+The goal of this chapter is to give a minimal first-hand experience of doing so, before teaching more convenient methods.

 ## Installing LLDB